DuguidLab/histalign/docs/tutorials/volume-building.md

 Simply select or type the path to the folder to export to and the volume files will be copied over.
 Said files will be in the [HDF5 format](https://www.hdfgroup.org/solutions/hdf5/) and can easily be opened in your own scripts using [`h5py`](https://docs.h5py.org/en/stable/index.html).
 Additionally, you can use the [`histalign` Python API](../../reference/API/histalign/io/index.html#histalign.io.load_volume) (with `as_array = True`) to load the volumes as NumPy arrays.

+!!!
+Info
+    The volumes are stored as the only group, named `array`, in their respective files.

+    The shape of the data is 3D with the most Anterior-Superior-Left (ASL) point being the origin, as per the Allen CCF coordinates.
+To find the coordinates of a point in that volume in CCF coordinates, simply take its index and multiply it by the resolution of your project.

 ## What's next?

 If you're happy to keep going and run quantification on the volume, you can move on to the [quantifying](quantifying.md) tutorial.